MCFLS/shoutbomb/README.md

 Set up a connection profile in SQL Workbench /J to connect to your Sierra SQL instance.
 Make sure a connection can be made to your database.
 My connection info is attached as separate images under the ISSUES tab (main profile connection and extended properties window).

-Set up a connection profile in WINSCP to connect to Shoutbomb
+Set up a connection profile in WINSCP to connect to Shoutbomb.
+Make sure you use the TLS option.

 Record both profile names.
 You will need these to alter the SQL and batch files.